 In 1938 New Zealand writer Iris Wilkinson, better known by her pen name Robin Hyde, travelled through the war zones of China.
-There she met fellow New Zealanders James Bertram, a freelance war correspondent, and Rewi Alley, who worked establishing industrial cooperatives.
+There she met fellow New Zealanders James Bertram, a freelance war correspondent, and Rewi Alley, who was establishing industrial cooperatives in the interior.

 New Zealanders also provided medical help to the Chinese resistance.
 Despite being a missionary and a pacifist, the nurse Kathleen Hall worked with well-known Canadian doctor Norman Bethune in the communist 8th Route army.
-Golan Maaka, a Hawkes Bay doctor, worked with the nationalist Chinese army in southern China from 1938 to 1939.
+Golan Maaka, a Hawkes Bay doctor, worked with the nationalist Chinese army in southern China in 1938–39.

 War in the Pacific, 1941–45

 The Second World War reached the Pacific in 1941.
-Japan’s sinking of the British Royal Navy ships Prince of Wales and Repulse, followed by its invasion of Singapore, a major British military base, provided stark evidence of Britain’s inability to defend its former colonies.
+Japan’s sinking of the Royal Navy ships Prince of Wales and Repulse, followed by its conquest of Singapore, the major British military base in the Far East, provided stark evidence of Britain’s inability to defend its former colonies.

-New Zealand Prime Minister Peter Fraser made a difficult decision to keep the Second New Zealand Division where it was in the Mediterranean, rather than recall it to the Pacific.
-Instead American troops were stationed in New Zealand before going to fight in the Pacific.
+New Zealand Prime Minister Peter Fraser made the difficult decision to keep the Second New Zealand Division in the Mediterranean theatre, rather than emulate the Australian government and recall it.
+Instead, American troops were stationed in New Zealand before going to fight in the Pacific.

-The Third New Zealand Division, created in 1942, fought in the Solomon Islands in 1943–44, and units of the Royal New Zealand Navy and Royal New Zealand Air Force also fought the Japanese.
+The Third New Zealand Division, created in 1942, fought in the Solomon Islands in 1943–44.
+Units of the Royal New Zealand Navy and Royal New Zealand Air Force also fought the Japanese in the South Pacific.

 Jayforce and the occupation of Japan

-After the Second World War around 12,000 New Zealand troops and airmen served in Japan with the British Commonwealth Occupation Force from February 1946 through to early 1949.
+After the war ended, around 12,000 New Zealand troops and airmen served in Japan with the British Commonwealth Occupation Force between February 1946 and early 1949.
 It was the first large-scale military involvement of New Zealanders in an Asian country.

 The New Zealanders, usually referred to as ‘Jayforce’, were based in the rural Yamaguchi and Shimane prefectures on the southern tip of Honshu.
 Initially socialising with the Japanese was forbidden, but friendly contact developed over time.
 Some Jayforce veterans returned to New Zealand with a new appreciation of Japanese culture at a time when most New Zealanders had a very negative attitude towards Japan.